lisa26757695/fingerprinting_intro/README.md

 ### Differences between two distributions
 ![HTTP Requests Distribution](http.png)

-The plot above shows a great difference bwteeen the number of third-party HTTP requests in vanilla mode and ad-blocking mode.
+The plot above shows a great difference bewteeen the number of third-party HTTP requests in vanilla mode and ad-blocking mode.
 Specifically, for each website, the number of third-party HTTP requests made without ad-blocker is at least greater than that with ad-blocker.

 #### Top 10 third-party domains with HTTP(S) requests